 A Basic Overview

-The purpose of this document is to introduce you to the new refugee system that is taking place in Canada.
-However, before we begin with the specific steps of making a refugee protection claim, it is important to understand some of the concepts and language that are used throughout the document.
-Specifically, as part of the new process, new claimants will be divided into three categories, which will have different significance at different stages.
+Before we begin with the specific steps of making a refugee protection claim, it is important to understand some of the concepts and language that are used throughout the document.
+Specifically, new claimants are divided into three categories, which have different significance at different stages.

 Designated Countries of Origin (DCO):